MJKWoolnough/gedcom/README.md

 }
 ```

-IndividualEventDetail is a GEDCOM structure type
+IndividualEventDetail is a GEDCOM structure type.

 #### type LDSBaptismDateStatus